December 13, 2014 · Individualism

 Apocalypse and the Writings on Revelation

 Here’s something in Berkeley, in a studio that smells like old wood and somebody’s ambition.
-Light coming through those tall windows the way it does in Northern California, unforgiving, honest, showing every line and shadow.
+Light coming through those high windows the way it does in the East Bay, unforgiving, honest, showing every line and shadow.

-Briana moves and gone somewhere else entirely.
+BrianaΒ moves and gone somewhere else entirely.
 That’s the thing about dancers, they leave.
-Not physically, but in every other way that matters.
-One moment she’s adjusting her shoe, human, self-conscious.
-The next, she’s transformed into something I can’t quite name.
+Not physically, but in all the other ways that matter.
+One moment she’s adjusting her blouse, human, self-conscious.
+The next, she’s transformed into something I can’t quite put a word to, or would want to.

-I’ve spent a lot of time watching people work.
-Musicians, artists, hustlers on street corners performing card tricks for rent money.
+With my camera I’ve spent a lot of time watching people work.Β Musicians,Β artists, hustlers on street corners performing, some even running card tricks for rent money.
 There’s a particular intensity when someone is completely consumed by their craft.
 No pretense.
 No safety net.
-Just the raw act of creation, which is also an act of faith—faith that this moment matters, that this movement means something.
+Just the raw act of creation, which is also an act of faith, faith that this moment matters, that this movement means something.

 The studio floor creaks.
 She spins and I shoot.